consumet/consumet.ts/docs/guides/movies.md

 `MOVIES` is a category provider, which provides a list of movies/tv series providers.
 Each movie/tv series provider must be a subclass of the [`MovieParser`](https://github.com/consumet/extensions/blob/master/src/models/movie-parser.ts) class.

-By using `MOVIES` category you can interact with the anime providers.
-And have access to the anime providers methods.
+By using `MOVIES` category you can interact with the movie providers.
+And have access to the movie providers methods.

 ```ts
 // ESM